nicoelayda/UIKitLivePreview/README.md

 - macOS Catalina or later
 - Xcode 12 or later
-- iOS Deployment Target iOS 12.0 or later
+- iOS Deployment Target 12.0 or later

 ## Installation